DIY Menu Design for Restaurant Owners

 In a world where we increasingly communicate digitally, often without ever having met a person face-to-face, there’s a comfort to be found in personal interactions.

 So what can we learn from the psychology of the regular?

 Regulars want to be treated like family.
 They want a personalized experience which makes them feel comfortable, safe and part of a community.
 This is never easy to achieve.
 It takes dedication and passion from the staff, day in, day out.

 For small neighborhood joints, it comes naturally.
 The staff remember regulars and get to know them.
 They automatically treat them in a way that keeps them coming back.

 But what happens when you’re a restaurant group or a large venue with different people working on the floor each day?

-The SevenRooms system allows this approach to be scaled to all the restaurants, so no matter which venue a guest arrives at, the same level of personal service is offered.
+SevenRooms allows this approach to be scaled to all the group's restaurants, so no matter which venue a guest arrives at, the same level of personal service is offered.